 If you want to create a fitness-related app, you can use fitgoal, a UI kit created by InVision.
 This free UI kit comes with 30 screens, 26 icons, and over 170 different components that you can mix and match to create your ideal fitness app.
 It comes with icons, style sheets, and more.

-Lastly, there’s the Scratch UI Kit.
-Also offered by InVision, this UI kit is flexible but intended for use on food or restaurant apps.
+Lastly, there’s the Scratch free UI Kit.
+Also offered by InVision, this free UI kit is flexible but intended for use on food or restaurant apps.
 It has tons of screens relating to recipes and ingredients.
 Specifically, it comes with three artboard sizes, 10 screens, and over 100 components so customizing is simple.